 Ordem & Progresso – DKW VEMAG and the post-war boom in Brazil

-From May 21 to October 17, Audi Tradition will be highlighting the company’s history in the country hosting the 2014 World Cup.
-This special exhibition uses rare exhibits to show how Auto Union GmbH accompanied the post-war boom in Brazil with its DKW cars.
+From May 21 to October 17, Audi Tradition was highlighting the company’s history in the country hosting the 2014 World Cup.
+This special exhibition used rare exhibits to show how Auto Union GmbH accompanied the post-war boom in Brazil with its DKW cars.